ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.96.1:
+        *   Fixed song-start-mode handling when "auto" is specified.
+        *   Now display (possibly shortened) full path names in the recent file list in order to distinguish files better.
+Let us know if you hate that!
+A compile-time option.
     *   Version 0.96.0:
         *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the